Metropolitan Melbourne moved to the revised Second Step on Victoria’s roadmap for reopening from 11:59pm on 18 October.

-All learners in Years Prep to 6 are required to learn from home.
+All learners in Years Prep to 6 have returned onsite from Monday 12 October.

 On this page:

 - Return to onsite learning (9 October 2020)

 - Factsheet: Managing illness in schools during COVID-19

 - Face masks

 Join us for our next Virtual Assembly on Friday 30 October at 2:15pm.